 Here is how to identify the banded krait:

-- Long body that reaches a length of up to 7 feet
+- A long body that reaches a length of up to 7 feet

 - Alternating bands of gold and black